 If You Are in a Vehicle

-- Always stay in your car when driving in a game park.
+- Always stay in your car.
+When driving in a game park remain in your vehicle.
 Only get out at designated "hides" and follow the rules that will be posted.
-I have personally known of several fatalities that have occurred because a hapless tourist has wandered out of his vehicle, camera in hand, to get a closer shot of an elephant or lion.
+There have been several fatalities that occurred because a hapless tourist has wandered out of their vehicle, camera in hand, to get a closer shot of an elephant or lion.
 It may sound silly, but it happens.

 - Don't stand up or stick anything out of the car.
-Many safari vehicles are open-topped and the wildlife is generally accustomed to these.
+Many safari vehicles are open-topped, and the wildlife is generally accustomed to these.
 But, if you stand up or wave something around on the side, some animals will get annoyed and consequently aggressive.
-I have been charged at by elephants in an open vehicle, believe me, it was a little too exciting.
-You also have to remember that poaching is rife in many areas and anything that looks like a gun can trigger a very nasty response from a wild animal.
+You also have to remember that poaching is rife in many areas, and anything that looks like a gun can trigger a very nasty response from a wild animal.

 - Keep your windows up.
 If you are in a car with windows, it's better to keep them closed.
-I've been harassed by baboons on several drives through the more popular game parks.
-They are so habituated to cars they are not afraid to leap up on it and dent your roof.
-You really don't want one inside your car.
+You could end up being harassed by baboons as you drive through the more popular game parks.
+They are so habituated to cars they are not afraid to leap upon them and dent the roof.
+You don't want one inside your vehicle.

 If You Are on Foot

-If you are on a walking safari you will no doubt be briefed on safety by your guides.
+If you are on a walking safari, you will no doubt be briefed on safety by your guides.
 But, there are times when you'll be walking in Africa and encounter wildlife without a guide.
-I've run into elephants in the middle of town in Kariba, Zimbabwe.
+You could run into elephants even in the middle of town.
 Baboons are also a menace in many places and a lot larger than you think.
 Here are some basic tips if you encounter wildlife eye to eye:

-- If an animal you approach looks hostile make sure you are not in the way of its escape route.
-Give the animal a clear birth and don't make any noise to further aggravate the situation.
+- If an animal you approach looks hostile, make sure you are not in the way of its escape route.
+Give the animal a clear birth and don't make any noise to aggravate the situation further.

 - Walk away slowly.
 If you encounter an animal that doesn't like your presence move back slowly and quietly.